Neural circuit reconstruction: Querying the connectome

 Connectomes of higher organism's brains requires considerable data.
-For the fruit fly, for example, roughly 10 terabytes of image data are processed, by humans and computers, to generate several gigabyte of connectome data.
+For a recent reconstruction of the fruit fly ventral nerve cord, for example, roughly 86 terabytes of image data were processed, by humans and computers, to generate several gigabyte of connectome data.
 Easy interaction with this data requires an interactive query interface, where researchers can look at the portion of data they are interested in without downloading the whole data set, and without specific training.
 A specific example of this technology is the NeuPrint interface to the connectomes generate at HHMI.
 This mimics the infrastructure of genetics, where interactive query tools such as BLAST are normally used to look at genes of interest, which for most research comprise only a small portion of the genome.

 Limitations and future work

 Understanding the detailed operation of the reconstructed networks also requires knowledge of gap junctions (hard to see with existing techniques), the identity of neurotransmitters and the locations and identities of receptors.
 In addition, neuromodulators can diffuse across large distances and still strongly affect function.
 Currently these features must be obtained through other techniques.

 Expansion microscopy may provide an alternative to EM for circuit reconstruction.
 In 2024, a new technique called LICONN combined hydrogel expansion with light microscopy (as opposed to electron microscopy) to generate neuron level connectomes.
 Potential advantages include cheaper equipment, faster data acquisition, and multi-color labelling.
 The equipment is cheaper as a confocal microscope is less costly than an electron microscope.
 The data acquisition is faster since only a change of focus, not physical sectioning, is required.
 Multi-color labelling is helpful as some features such as gap junctions are hard to spot in electron microscopy, but are easily labelled by antibodies in optical images.
-Additional colors, likely feasible, can aid in neurotransmitter identification and other tasks that are difficult in the monochrome EM images.
+By using antibody–oligonucleotide conjugates, and correspondingly labelled dyes, tens to hundreds of labels are likely feasible.
+These can aid in neurotransmitter identification and identification of other structures that are difficult to interpret in monochrome EM images.